prd-khoa-luu/arizona-stay/README.md

   * Time: Early morning (5 AM for viewing sunrise)
   * Fee: 0
   * Guide: [Camelback Hiking & Biking | Hike Echo Canyon Trail & Cholla Trail](https://www.visitphoenix.com/sonoran-desert/parks/camelback-mountain/)
+  * Notes
+    * This is one of the closest but hardest hikes in the area
+    * There are 2 trails: Echo Canyon (steep, short, intense climb; rock scrambles; popular and crowded) and Cholla (longer, gradual start; rocky ridge; fewer amenities; challenging finish)
-  * Note: remember to bring lots of water
+    * Remember to bring lots of water

 * Shooting guns
   * Yeah, first you need guns, and then bullets, and then a safe place to shoot